Oracle Corporation (ORCL) CEO Safra Catz on Q4 2020 Results - Earnings Call Transcript

 It all happens while the system is running.
 Oracle Autonomous Linux is the world's only autonomous operating system, which provides 99.95% [ph] availability while maintaining itself with continuous security and monitoring, continuous patching and remediation while the system is running.

 Furthermore, soon all the popular OCI services, compute, storage, et cetera, will be truly serverless and elastic.
 The other guys don't have this.
-The Oracle OCI will have elastic compute, elastic storage, all the popular – all about popular things we truly serverless and elastic, scaling itself up and down automatically while you are running.
+The Oracle OCI will have elastic compute, elastic storage, all the popular – all about popular things would be serverless and elastic, scaling itself up and down automatically while you are running.

 So we keep the promise of the cloud where customers only pay for what you use.
 Quite often in other clouds, you have to reserve compute capacity, and even if you don't use it, you have to pay for it.
 That's not the case.
 That's less and less the case in the Oracle Autonomous Cloud.